thexhr/openbsd-timemachine/README.md

 # Time Machine like Backups on OpenBSD

-[Time Machine](https://en.wikipedia.org/wiki/Time_Machine_(macOS)) is a backup software by Apple, part of macOS allowing easy and foolproof backups.
+[Time Machine](https://en.wikipedia.org/wiki/Time_Machine_(macOS)) is a backup software developed by Apple and a part of macOS.
+It allows easy and foolproof backups.
 In a nutshell, it creates incremental backups on a storage medium of your choice and you can access the data either with a graphical client or directly via file system tools.
 I especially like that you only have to plug in an external USB drive which is immediately recognized, the backup starts and the drive is unmounted as soon as the backup is done.
 Since Time Machine is Apple only and I use OpenBSD on all my personal machines, I decided to write my own Time Machine like solution.

 ## Goals of my Solution

 * Automatic, incremental backups as soon as an external USB device is connected
 * Automatic unmounting as soon as the backup is finished
-* All data is fully encrypted
+* Data is fully encrypted
 * No proprietary backup format, just plain files on disk

-Turns out, I can solve the goals easily with mostly base software and one program from ports.
+Turns out, I can solve these goals easily with base software and one program from ports.

 ## Prepare the external Storage

 At first, we need to manually format the disk and create an encrypted file system on top.
+I am using a simple external USB hard drive here.
 Plug in the disk and find the correct device name by looking at the dmesg output:

 ```